 I’ve worked through some of these obstacles, and I can tell you, life is better when you do.
 And it can be incremental, like a work in progress.

 In the coming weeks, I’m going to introduce a brand new course offering.
 It’s all about building your career capital so you can build your empire.
 It’s a mix of career coaching and personal finance, from the perspective of a breadwinning boss.
 I have learned to save lives and enjoy my own, and I want that for you, too.
 In many ways, I’ve told you “what” you can do to empower yourself as a female physician.
 Now, I’ll show you how.
-If you’re not on my mailing list and want to be updated, be sure to jump on it by clicking here.
+If you’d like a sneak peek at the course with a FREE intro, click here!

 The path can be riddled with failures, even if you're doing it right.
 In this recording, I share some of my gaffes with you.